 This depends whether you are considered a domestic or an international student in Australia.
 A domestic student is someone who holds citizenship or permanent residency of Australia, or citizenship of New Zealand, as confirmed by their passport at the point of application.
 An international student is a citizen of any country other than Australia or New Zealand!

-If you are an international student, you will submit your applications via Study Options.
+If you are an international student, you can also submit your application via Study Options.
 Study Options is the official representative of Australian universities in the UK and the Republic of Ireland.

 It’s a free application support service for students, funded directly by Australian universities to help students through the application process on their behalf.
 Applications lodged via Study Options are fast-tracked through university assessments and are exempt from the usual application fees charged.